asdf-vm/asdf/README.md

 # asdf-vm [![Build Status](https://travis-ci.org/asdf-vm/asdf.svg?branch=master)](https://travis-ci.org/asdf-vm/asdf)

-**Manage multiple runtimes with a single CLI tool**
+**Manage multiple runtimes with a single CLI tool, extendable via plugins**

 asdf-vm is a CLI tool that can manage multiple language runtimes on a per-project basis.
 It is like gvm, nvm, rbenv & pyenv (and more) all in one!
+Just install your languages plugin!

 ## Why use asdf-vm?

 - single CLI for multiple languages
 - consistent commands to manage all your languages
+- single global config keeping defaults in one place
 - single `.tool-versions` config file per project
-- single global config keeping defaults in one place
+- support for existing config files `.node-version`, `.nvmrc`, `.ruby-version` for easy migration
 - automatically switches runtime versions as you trasverse your directories
 - simple plugin system to add support for your language of choice
 - completion scripts managed by the plugin, not you!